SoftUni-Internal/interactive-content/EN/01-Encapsulation/00-Encapsulation.md

 }
 ```

-- `this` can invoke current class method
+- `this` can invoke current class method.

 ```java
 public String fullName() {